 Peter wrote of God’s transforming and empowering grace in Christ to live righteous lives: “His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence . . . be all the more diligent to confirm your calling and election” (2 Peter 1:3, 10).

 A renewed mind leads to deeper knowledge of Christ through His Word, which overflows into actions.
 It will be evident in what we teach our children and the influences we welcome into our homes.
 Love the Word.
 Sing it over your babies.
-Pray it aloud and in your heart as you drive, fold laundry, shop for groceries, cook meals, bandage wounds, mend stuffed animals, and build forts.
+Pray it aloud, and in your heart, as you complete daily tasks.
 Keep kindness and gratitude on your tongue.

 Prayerfully ask God to help you draw out your children’s thoughts and motives through wise and loving questions, and open up His Word together.
 Only the Word can lead our children to Christ.